theHamsta/pyronn-torch/README.rst

 ============

-This repository provides PyTorch bindings for `PYRO-NN <https://github.com/csyben/PYRO-NN>`_, a collection of back-rotatable projectors for CT reconstruction.
+This repository provides PyTorch bindings for `PYRO-NN <https://github.com/csyben/PYRO-NN>`_, a collection of back-propagatable projectors for CT reconstruction.

 Feel free to cite our publication: